boyvanamstel/sizeUpDirectory/README.md

 This is a command-line tool that demonstrates two things:

-- Using NSDirectoryEnumerator or CFURLEnumerator to walk a directory tree
+- Using NSDirectoryEnumerator, CFURLEnumerator or NSMetaDataQuery (unreliable, testing) to walk a directory tree
 - Separation between interface (and client) and implementation

 The program walks a directory tree and reports the total size of all files therein.
 To do this, the main program uses an object called a PRHDirectoryWeigher.